Accurate Linear Cutting-Plane Relaxations for ACOPF: Introduction

-The structure of this paper is as follows: in Section \cref{section:theproblem} we formally define ACOPF, as well two second-order cone relaxations; in Section \cref{section:literature_review} we review the literature on convex relaxations for ACOPF with emphasis on linear relaxations; in Section \cref{section:cuts} we present cut separation procedures and cut management heuristics deployed in our algorithm; in Section \cref{section:thealgorithm} we describe our cutting-plane algorithm; in Section \cref{section:experiments} we present significant computational experiments on the performance of SOCPs versus our algorithm and warm-started formulations.
+The structure of this paper is as follows: in Section~\ref{section:theproblem} we formally define ACOPF and its multi-period extension; in Section~\ref{section:literature_review} we review the literature on convex relaxations for ACOPF with emphasis on linear relaxations; in Section~\ref{section:socps} we describe two second-order cone relaxations, provide theoretical justification for the tightness of these relaxations, and introduce a new numerically better-behaved conic relaxation; in Section~\ref{section:cutplane} we describe our cutting-plane framework, as well as the cut separation and cut management heuristics deployed in our algorithm; in Section~\ref{section:accuracy} we provide a discussion on the accuracy of lower bounds of convex relaxations for ACOPF; in Section~\ref{section:experiments} we present significant computational experiments on the performance of SOCPs versus our algorithm and warm-started formulations for the single and multi-period settings; and finally in Section~\ref{section:futurework} we conclude and outline future research directions.
+Our proofs can be found in the Appendix~\ref{appendix}.

+This work significantly extends a much shorter conference version of this paper where the single-period setting is addressed~\cite{bienstock+villagra24}.
+The relaxation in Section~\ref{subsection:newrelaxation} is new, as well as the multi-period computational results and the sections on accuracy and behavior of the dual variables of active-power balance constraints.